- Being ready for a career is a top reason for students to pursue education, but classroom experience doesn't always translate into the real world.

 To get students the preparation they need, real-word experience is key.
 According to Education Dive, “giving students a chance to test their abilities before leaving school is optimum.”
 How can you give students these experiences in your classroom before they enter the real world?
 Read on for ways you can incorporate this vital career-prep component into your courses.

 What’s taught in schools and what students need to learn to succeed in the workplace doesn’t always align.
-One study found that just 34% strongly agree they will graduate with the skills and knowledge needed to be successful in their careers.
-Additionally, 58% of employers say that colleges need to make improvements to ensure graduates have the skills to succeed at the entry level.
+58% of employers say that colleges need to make improvements to ensure graduates have the skills to succeed at the entry level.
 One thing that consistently impacted student satisfaction with their college experience and readiness for careers: the availability of internship opportunities.

-With a NACE survey showing 91% of employers want candidates with work experience, and 56% prefer it stem from an internship or co-op, it’s no wonder students want internships available to them.
+With a NACE survey showing that internship experience (especially within their organization or industry) is one of the most influential factors for employers, it’s no wonder students want internships available to them.
 Internships are a great way for students to build crucial skills for life and the workplace, all while helping them determine if a particular field is right for them.
 Plus, they expose students to job openings they might not otherwise know about and give employers the chance to see how they’d contribute in a full-time role.
 Other benefits include hands-on experience, networking opportunities and more.

 A lot can be achieved in 15 to 30 hours a semester, which is the typical time commitment for a service-learning program.
 Where internships primarily benefit the student and recipient organization, service learning offers perks to the community, the student and even faculty.
 Aside from helping students build skills that will serve them in careers, service-learning programs are completely integrated into the curriculum and bring classroom learning to life—literally.